UniMainzGeo/LaMEM/README.md

 available, for both linear and non-linear rheologies, using Picard and quasi-Newton solvers (provided through the PETSc interface).

-LaMEM has been tested on over 458'000 cores.
+LaMEM has been tested on a variety of machines ranging from laptops to a massively parallel cluster with 458'752 cores.

 The main developed of the current version are: